 - Yemi recommends reading “Microbia: A journey into the unseen world around you” by Eugenia Bone.

-- Yemi is an fan of Yute, and underrated vegetable.
+- Yemi is a big fan of Yute, an underrated vegetable.

 - Yemi’s go-to karaoke song is Pretty Young Thing by the one and only Michael Jackson.